GovReady/govready-q/README.md

 ![New Organization](docs/assets/new_org.png)

 Follow the instructions to visit your site's subdomain, e.g. at [http://my-first-organization.localhost:8000](http://my-first-organization.localhost:8000).
-We recommend using Google Chrome at the point.
+We recommend using Google Chrome at this point.
 Other browsers will not be able to resolve organization subdomains on `localhost` unless you add `127.0.0.1 my-first-organization.localhost` [to your hosts file](https://support.rackspace.com/how-to/modify-your-hosts-file/).

 When you log in for the first time it will ask you questions about the user and about the organization.